Chizaruu/roguebasin/wiki/dungeon-building_algorithm.md

 #####**********
 ```

-4. It's clear, so add new feature
+`4.
+It's clear, so add new feature`

 ```text
 #####